-physician diane rand has increased her muscle tone and energy and has dropped 1-2 clothing sizes since she began strength training.
+physician diane rand has increased her muscle tone and energy

 When Diane Rand reached age 50, she got concerned that her weight was slowly creeping higher and her clothes were feeling too tight.
 As a practicing physician in San Diego, she knew the diagnosis.
 “Your muscles atrophy as you age, and this slows down the metabolism,” says Rand.
 “I knew it would keep getting worse if I didn't correct it.”

 The antidote?
 Effective weight training.
 But, she'd never lifted weights before.
 Plus, her full-time job as a physician as well as her family life left little time in her schedule for exercise.
 Fortunately, Diane read an article about “slow-motion” strength training, a revolutionary new exercise method promising a firmer, stronger, more shapely body from just two 20-minute training sessions per week.
 Even though the time efficiency and results sounded almost too good to be true, she decided to enroll with a personal trainer at The Perfect Workout, a local company with 11 private fitness studios in Southern California specializing in this unique approach.

 Right away she noticed immediate increases in her muscle tone and energy.
 After several months she'd also dropped 1 to 2 clothing sizes and was fitting into the clothes which used to be too small.

 lean muscles - the key to reshaping your body